To view the pdf version of this page, click here.

-2. Is it a FERPA violation if parents view or listen to real-time instruction of students in my class?
+3. Is it a FERPA violation if parents view or listen to real-time instruction of students in my class (not recorded)?

 Not necessarily.
 Neither federal nor state law necessarily prohibits a parent from accessing a classroom to observe their child because this information is not considered an education record or educational data.
 Therefore, parents may similarly observe a classroom setting that is occurring via distance learning; however, parents should notify the teacher that they are observing a lesson(s).

 If the video platform utilized to provide services could contain or reveal personally identifiable information of students, then the school system should evaluate the platform to ensure that it incorporates security measures to encrypt private data so that it may not be accessed by individuals who do not have authority to access the data.
 Alternatively, the schools may address privacy concerns by informing parents about the proposed services and the platform for delivery and seek parental consent.

 As always, educators, especially special educators, should incorporate any additional requirements recommended by administration.